Bucanero06/Bucanero06/README.md

 Two years ago I began my first legally structured research and development venture to enhance my problem-solving and practical skills.
 From that point on I have continued to fund my passion research, I've been a strong father and husband, and I have expanded my abilities beyond my naive expectations.
 I have kept my head high, and I've learned when to put my head down and get things done, at this stage in my life I'm ready to go back and finish my Ph.D. in Physics but do not have the money to, I still crave the next chapter in contributing to all that is around me, I want to make a difference along others with a shared collaborative drive.

-If you would consider me as a candidate and view my skills and positions as something to be molded over time, there is nothing I wouldn't do for a company that would give me the future I have dreamed for my daughter.

-Thank you for your time and for everything you guys represent for so many.
+Best Wishes,

-Best Wishes, Ruben Alejandro Fernandez Carbon
+Ruben Alejandro Fernandez Carbon